 By Guest Contributor Kim O’Rourke

+Giving Up On Family Dinners.
 I tried to catch up with a friend the other day and asked her to call me back.
 I told her I would be in the car for the next 4 hours or so.
 When she called, she wanted to know where I was going 4 hours away on a Tuesday night.
 I had forgotten her kids were only 5 and 2.
 I am just driving the girls to practice, I explained.
-I have 3 daughters who all play soccer, but their practices are at different times on different fields.
-I am typically in the car from 4:30 to 8:30 dropping off, picking up, and dropping off again.
+I have three daughters who all play soccer, but their practices are at different times on different fields.
+I am typically in the car from 4:30 to 8:30, dropping off, picking up, and dropping off again.

 Dinner?
 We eat when we can, sometimes in the car before practice and sometimes after practice on the way home.
 In the world of youth sports, I am not alone.
 I actually consider myself lucky that all three all my kids play the same sport, even if it is year-round.
-I have friends who drive from lacrosse games, across town to baseball practices, and to AAU basketball courts all in the same night.
+I have friends who drive from lacrosse games across town to baseball practices and AAU basketball courts, all on the same night.
 The craziness that has taken over youth sports has re-invented what it means to be a family today.

 When did playing sports become more important than spending time with family?

 It isn’t just the family unit that suffers, but the individual athlete who misses out on experiences that were once considered a rite of passage into adulthood.
-There is not much time for a part-time job or volunteer work with practices and games 6 times a week.
-Finding time to go to church is also challenging with overnight tournaments and Sunday morning games.
-School clubs such as art, photography, yearbook, piano lessons often interfere with practice times, limiting a student’s exposure to other possible areas of interests.
+There is not much time for a part-time job or volunteer work, with practices and games six times a week.
+Finding time to go to church is also challenging, with overnight tournaments and Sunday morning games.
+School clubs such as art, photography, yearbook, and piano lessons often interfere with practice times, limiting a student’s exposure to other possible areas of interest.
 When my daughter began working on her college applications, she asked me about the extracurricular activities and interest section.
 The only thing she had written was soccer.
 How are we able to instill a sense of service, faith, and creativity with the time-consuming commitment necessary to play a competitive club sport?

 With their entire identity defined by the sport they play, what happens after an athlete’s last game?
 Whether it is due to an injury or when they graduate and transition into a working adult, will they know who they are as an individual if all they have ever known is their sport?
 Will they have regrets?
 I recently posed this question to my daughter, who is now twenty and nearing the end of her soccer career.
 She told me she wouldn’t have changed a thing.
 She loved the sport and the car rides with her dad, traveling, and exploring new places.
 Her teammates were her closest friends, bonded by hard work, defeats, and success.